 Selling and distribution expenses decreased \$601 for the three months ended March 31, 2024 compared with the same period in 2023.
 The year-over-year decrease was driven by a reduction in compensation costs of \$1,045 and outside services costs of \$241.
-These decreases were partially offset by an increase in bad debt expense of \$631.
+These decreases were partially offset by an increase in bad debt expense of \$631. \$1,032.

-Amortization of purchased intangible assets decreased \$375 for the three months ended March 31, 2024 compared to the same period in 2023 as the customer relationship purchased intangible is amortized using an accelerated amortization method.
+Amortization of purchased intangible assets decreased \$375 \$360 for the three months ended March 31, 2024 June 30, 2024 compared to the same period in 2023 as the Arcadia Products customer relationship purchased intangible asset is amortized using an accelerated amortization method.

-Strategic review expenses of \$2,169 for the three months ended March 31, 2024 relate to the initiation of a review of strategic alternatives for the DynaEnergetics and NobelClad business segments.
-In connection with this process, strategic review expenses incurred primarily included \$1,138 in diligence related professional service fees and \$489 in employee retention compensation, including \$72 of stock-based compensation.
+Strategic review expenses of \$2,169 \$2,020 for the three months ended March 31, 2024 June 30, 2024 relate to the initiation of a review of strategic alternatives for the DynaEnergetics and NobelClad business segments.
+In connection with this process, strategic review expenses incurred primarily included \$1,138 \$1,030 in diligence related professional service fees and \$489 \$863 in employee retention compensation, including \$72 \$106 of stock-based compensation.

-Operating income of \$6,688 for the three months ended March 31, 2024 decreased compared to \$7,220 in the same period in 2023.
+Operating income of \$6,688 \$11,685 for the three months ended March 31, 2024 June 30, 2024 decreased compared to \$7,220 \$26,997 in the same period in 2023.
 The reduction in operating income was the result of decreased financial performance at Arcadia Products and DynaEnergetics.

-Other expense, net of \$409 for the three months ended March 31, 2024 primarily related to net realized foreign currency exchange losses.
+Other expense, net of \$409 284 for the three months ended March 31, 2024 June 30, 2024 primarily related to net realized and unrealized foreign currency exchange losses.
 Currency gains and losses can arise when subsidiaries enter into inter-company and third-party transactions that are denominated in currencies other than their functional currency, including foreign currency forward contracts used to offset foreign exchange rate fluctuations on certain foreign currency denominated asset and liability positions.